Nova A.

 Preparing to write an argumentative essay but don’t know where to start?

-Making an outline is an important step in prewriting.
-Having a defined outline makes the essay writing process much simpler.
+Outlining is an important step in prewriting.
+Having a defined structure makes the essay writing process much simpler.
 It helps you logically present your ideas and saves you from getting stuck with writer’s block.

-In this blog, we are going to teach you about how to write an outline for your essay.
+In this blog, we are going to discuss how to write an outline for your essay.
 You’ll also get examples and templates to help you out.

 So continue reading!